 • BA: Wahlpflichtbereich BWL 5

-The course replaces 'Opportunities in Entrepreneurship'.
 The seminar is limited to a maximum of 30 students (first come, first served).
-Beyond normal booking (Modulbuchung), a second application to the chair ist necessary by email: firstname.lastname@example.org.
+Beyond normal booking (Modulbuchung), a second application to the chair ist necessary by email: email@example.com.
 It is not allowed to attend the seminar without confirmation from the chair, as there will be a waiting list!
-The papers will be randomly assigned to groups of two in the introductory session.
-If you have any preferences with respect to the person you want to work with, please let us know his/her name in your e-mail.

-- Introductory session: Participants are required to read the introductory papers in the literature list (6).
+Introductory session: Participants are required to read the introductory paper in the literature list.
 This session will provide an overview of the topic and guidelines on how to prepare the paper presentation.

-- Presentation: Groups of two students need to present one paper.
-Moreover, a three-page summary of the paper has to be prepared by the group.
-The papers to be presented will be assigned randomly.
+Presentation: Groups of two students need to present one paper, which will be assigned in the first session.
+Moreover, a summary of the paper as well as a discussion have to be prepared by the group.

 The preliminary schedule is as follows: